Damien2417/DataTwitch/README.md

-# Sigma.js full-featured demo
+# DataTwitch

-This project aims to provide a full-features "real life" application using sigma.js.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [react-sigma-v2](https://github.com/sim51/react-sigma-v2) to interface sigma.js with React.
+This project aims to provide a real-time data vizualisation of twitch community

 ## Dataset

-The dataset has been kindly crafted by the [Sciences-Po médialab](https://medialab.sciencespo.fr/) and [OuestWare](https://www.ouestware.com/en/) teams using [Seealsology](https://densitydesign.github.io/strumentalia-seealsology/).
-It represents a network of Wikipedia pages, connected by ["See also"](https://en.wikipedia.org/wiki/See_also) links.
-It then was tagged by hand.
+The dataset is provided from the Twitch API

 ## Available Scripts